richardyc/Chrome-GPT/README.md

 # Chrome-GPT: An AutoGPT agent that uses Chrome interactively

 Chrome-GPT is a powerful AutoGPT agent that utilizes [Langchain](https://github.com/hwchase17/langchain) and [Selenium](https://github.com/SeleniumHQ/selenium) to enable control of an entire Chrome session.
-With the ability to interactively scroll, click, drag, and input text on web pages, AutoGPT users can seamlessly navigate and manipulate web content.
+With the ability to interactively scroll, click, drag, and input text on web pages, the AutoGPT agent can navigate and manipulate web content.

 <h2 align="center"> Demo </h2>